 The holiday season is well and truly upon us.
 But with so many companies competing for attention, how can you ensure your brand is top-of-mind for your target audience?
-A few weeks’ ago, we took a look at 10 different ideas for holiday video marketing.
 This week, the Blueprint Film blog is focusing on simple holiday marketing tips that can apply to any business, big or small, from any industry.

 LIST OF HOLIDAY MARKETING TIPS: